NationalSecurityAgency/skills-docs/docs/dashboard/user-guide/skills-catalog.md

 Skills with prerequisites can NOT be exported to the Skills Catalog.
 Since those skills require completion of its prerequisites first they make poor candidates for re-use in other projects.

-On the other hand imported skills can be added aspPrerequisites to an importing project's native skills.
+On the other hand imported skills can be added as prerequisites to an importing project's native skills.

 ### Imported skills and badges